Fellowship for Persons with Intellectual and Developmental Disabilities

 Dear Friends,

-My name is Mark Bradford and I am honored to have been selected to be the Fellow for Persons with Intellectual and Developmental Disabilities for the Word on Fire Institute.
-The purpose of this new initiative is to acknowledge those living with developmental and intellectual disabilities as equal members of our parish communities, and to provide resources and opportunities that will improve our understanding of the unique gifts they bring, and enable them to grow more fully in faith and into the intimate communion of love that Christ wills for us all.
+My name is Mark Bradford, and I am honored to serve as the Word on Fire Institute’s Fellow for Persons with Intellectual and Developmental Disabilities.
+This fellowship has two primary goals out of which flows a lot of activity: (1) to support the Church’s pro-life message, especially where the culture of death threatens the lives of those living with intellectual and developmental disabilities; and (2) to develop resources and opportunities that will improve our understanding of the unique gifts those living with disabilities bring to the Church, and enable them to grow more fully in faith and into the intimate communion of love that Christ wills for us all.

-I hope that you recognize the need for this vital initiative and through your generosity help this new project to find a secure place in the Word on Fire outreach to those both inside and outside of the Church.
+I hope that you recognize the need for this vital initiative and through your generosity help this project to find a secure place in the Word on Fire outreach to those both inside and outside of the Church.
 Remember, Jesus said that whatever we do for the least of our brothers and sisters, we do for him.
 May God bless you for your generosity.

 In Christ,